hermangroup/docs/merchants/getting-started.rst

 Getting Started
 ===============

-Dash welcomes new merchants and supports integration through a standardised onboarding process.
-It's easy to begin accepting payments in Dash and enjoy the following benefits:
+Historia welcomes new merchants and supports integration through a standardised onboarding process.
+It's easy to begin accepting payments in Historia and enjoy the following benefits:

 - Settlement within seconds and clearance within minutes
 - Ability to accept payments from any market around the world